fIammabIe/fIammabIe/README.md

 hi hello yes hi YOU

-just to be informed, i do use she/her on elder faerie  ^_^! if you dont like that then BLOCK me loooool i wont force you to use she/her on fae
+just to be informed, i do use she/her on elder faerie  ^_^! if you dont like that then BLOCK me loooool i wont force you to use she/her on fae im not like dat im so innocuent and kind

-yes silent salt is also she/her for me as well ^_^ because she beautiful just like fae
+nonbinary silent salt propaganda❤️‍🩹

 selective-sharing faerie & fire spirit yume